Wonderlic test: Central tendency of Wonderlic scores

 Serving as a quantitative measure for employers, scores are collected by the employers and the applicant's score may be compared to a professional standard, as is the case with security guards or, simply, compared to the scores of other applicants who happen to be applying for the same or similar positions at that time.
 Each profession has its own unique average; therefore, different professions require different standards.
 Wonderlic, Inc. claims a minimum score of 10 points suggests a person is literate.

 Average score in the NFL by position

 The Wonderlic test is used in the NFL Scouting Combine.
+The National Football League historically utilized earlier forms of the Wonderlic Personnel Test as part of its pre-draft evaluation process.
+These assessments were associated with earlier timed cognitive testing formats and differed from later multi-measure employment assessment platforms developed by Wonderlic.
 Paul Brown introduced the test to the league in the late 1960s.
 According to Paul Zimmerman's The New Thinking Man's Guide to Pro Football, the average score of an NFL player by position as of 1984 was: